LIVE MORE LIFE, BE MORE iIrish

 By Tommy O’Sionnach

-The spirit of the Lord God is upon me, because the Lord has anointed me; he has sent me to bring glad tidings to the lowly, to heal the brokenhearted, to proclaim liberty to captives and release to the prisoners.
+The spirit of the Lord God is upon me because the Lord has anointed me; he has sent me to bring glad tidings to the lowly, to heal the brokenhearted, to proclaim liberty to captives and release to the prisoners.

 -Isaiah 61:1

-We often think of the word “champion” as it pertains to the world of sports.
-There are many famous athletes who probably come to mind–too many to mention, quite honestly.
+Many famous athletes probably come to mind–too many to mention, quite honestly.
 Of course, that’s interpreting the word as a noun.

-These folks are often honored by our society for their accomplishments, but it’s those who embody the word “champion” as a verb that deserve the most respect and credit for making this earthly existence so beautiful.
+These folks are often honored by our society for their accomplishments, but it’s those who embody the word “champion” as a verb that deserves the most respect and credit for making this earthly existence so beautiful.

 These special people are extremely rare and dedicate their lives to fighting for and protecting their fellow man.
 Such is the case with a son of Irish immigrants born and raised in East Cleveland.

 Father James Patrick O’Donnell has made more of an impact on the lives of his fellow man than can ever be spoken of or written about.
 There are just not enough hours in a day, days in a month, or months in a year to truly capture what he has meant to all those blessed to have known him over the past 94 years.
-His life has been a testament to not only the Gospels, but the first four verses of the 61st Chapter of Isaiah.
+His life has been a testament to not only the Gospels but the first four verses of the 61st Chapter of Isaiah.

 Born at the start of the Great Depression to Irish immigrants from County Mayo — his father, Owen O’Donnell, hailed from Isle Eady, and his mother, Margaret Keaveny, from Balintubber, where St. Patrick baptized the first Christians – Father Jim was the oldest of four children.
 He and his siblings were raised in Saint Philomena Parish and were a part of the Eastside Irish community.